Venustiano/testpackage/README.md

 	"y_variable": "sepal_length"
 }
 ```
-and `iris.csv` are in the current working director, running the command
+and `iris.csv` are in the current working directory, running the command

 ```sh
 docker run --rm -v "$PWD":/app/data venustiano/cds:rvispack-0.1.0 violin violin_parameters_iris.json
 ```

 will produce a violing plot.
 To get a list of all possible `key-value`
-pairs, use the name of the functio and `help` as follows:
+pairs, use the name of the function and `help` as follows:

 ```bash